chuckstack/chuckstack.github.io/src-ls/tool-idempiere.md

 # iDempiere

-[iDempiere](https://idempiere.org) is an open source ERP (accounting, inventory, order, invoice, payment, bank management) that is exceptionally well suited for small and medium organizations.
+[iDempiere](https://idempiere.org) is an open source ERP (for managing accounting, inventory, order, invoice, payment, bank management) that is exceptionally well suited for small and medium organizations.
 It is commonly used multi-entity, multi-currency and multi-national organizations.

 ## TOC